petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 caption="Elsevier's research data availability standards (with my own commentary added.)"
 %}

-Personally, I avoid Microsoft Office as much as possible after having written my master's thesis in Word, manually numbering figures, references, and equations because I couldn't figure out how to automate it
-(a skill issue, but painful nonetheless.)
-There was also one instance where I was collaborating with a group on a proposal by emailing a Word document back and forth, which resulted in some work being lost in an attempt to manually merge changes made concurrently.

-By the time I wrote my PhD thesis I had fully bought into doing everything on the command line with LaTeX, Git, Python, etc., and enjoyed it much more.
-In fact, I only purchased and installed Office to write this article.
-However, I want to show that it's possible to get started working reproducibly without becoming a de facto software engineer, that it's okay to use whatever tools you prefer so long as you follow the right principles.
+Here I want to show that it's possible to get started working reproducibly without becoming a de facto software engineer, that it's okay to use whatever tools you prefer so long as you follow the right principles.
 Inspired by the article
-[Ten Simple Rules for Computational Research](https://doi.org/10.1371/journal.pcbi.1003285), we're going focus on just two rules:
+[Ten Simple Rules for Computational Research](https://doi.org/10.1371/journal.pcbi.1003285), we're going focus on just two:

 1. **Keep all files in version control.**
+  This means a real version control system.
   Adding your initials and a number to the filename is kind of like a version control system, but is messy and error prone.
   It should be easy to tell if a file has been modified since the last time is was saved.
   When you make a change you should have to describe that change, and that record should exist in the log forever.
-  When all files are in a true version control repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its filename suffix added.
+  When all files are in a true version controlled repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its filename suffix added.
 1. **Generate permanent artifacts with a pipeline.**
+  Instead of a bunch of manual steps, pointing and clicking, we should be able to repeatedly perform the same single action over and over and get the same output.
-  This will allow us to know if our output artifacts, e.g., figures, derived datasets, papers, have become out-of-date and no longer reflect their input data or processing procedures, after which we can run the pipeline and get them
+  A good pipeline will allow us to know if our output artifacts, e.g., figures, derived datasets, papers, have become out-of-date and no longer reflect their input data or processing procedures, after which we can run the pipeline and get them